jgm1986/HTTP-2-Testing/clients/README.md

 # HTTP-2 Clients

-This folder contains all necesarry for install HTTP/2 clients under Ubuntu 14.04.x LTS (64bits).
+This folder contains all necessary for install HTTP/2 clients under Ubuntu 14.04.x LTS (64bits).

 ## Index of clients
 The installation scripts are available for these clients: